 Selecting the Proper Industrial Air Filter

-Advancements in filter media, materials, overall design and construction (including Fab-Tex’s Tandem Pleat Technology for high-efficiency filters) have resulted in an explosion of high-performance filters.
-Fab-Tex works with customers across various industrial environments that rely on industrial air filters, including:
+Advancements in filter media, materials, and overall design and construction (including Fab-Tex’s Tandem Pleat Technology for high-efficiency filters) have led to an explosion of high-performance filters.
+Fab-Tex works with customers across numerous industrial environments, all of which rely on industrial air filters:

 ● Environmental Service Providers